r0x0r/pywebview/docs/guide/api.md

 Create a new _pywebview_ window and returns its instance.
 Window is not shown until the GUI loop is started.
 If the function is invoked during the GUI loop, the window is displayed immediately.

 * `title` - Window title
 * `url` - URL to load.
 If the URL does not have a protocol prefix, it is resolved as a path relative to the application entry point.
+Alternatively a WSGI server object can be passed to start a local web server.
 * `html` - HTML code to load.
 If both URL and HTML are specified, HTML takes precedence.
 * `js_api` - Expose a python object to the DOM of the current `pywebview` window.
 Methods of  the `js_api` object can be executed from Javascript by calling `window.pywebview.api.<methodname>(<parameters>)`.
 Please note that the calling Javascript function receives a promise that will contain the return value of the python function.
 Only basic Python objects (like int, str, dict, ...) can be returned to Javascript.
 * `width` - Window width.
 Default is 800px.